 On Facebook, I see a lot of people feeling “blessed,” This, I have noticed, often precedes a humble-brag about their gifted children or new vacation house, so I use the word with some reservation.
 But I am feeling that word these days.

 On Wednesday, I send off revisions for ETIQUETTE FOR RUNAWAYS to my editor.
 I have, for the first time, included the dedication (top secret), author’s note, and acknowledgements.
 Today, I sent off a check to pay for the rights to use the lyrics of an Irving Berlin song I feature in my pages ($100, for those who wonder).
-I sent a list of possible new titles to my agent and a writer friend whose own books have great titles (thanks, Sue William Silverman).
+I sent a list of possible new titles to a writer friend whose own books have great titles (thanks, Sue William Silverman).
 Now this, one might argue, is the normal progression of things.
 These extra bits get added, pre-publication, duh.
 Here’s the thing, though.
 All of a sudden, my story is a real manuscript.
 Now, I’ll wait to hear the next round of suggested pre-publication edits.
 More on that in my next post.
 For now, I need to get back to reading every-damned-word-aloud to myself.
 It’s amazing how many awkward phrasings and overused words can be caught this way.
 Twelve chapters down, 35 to go.

 So, backing up a bit to August 21, here is the start of this post, with recent events in my journey: